spbreed/nitrogenjs_docker/README.md

 The image uses the default service configuration with local storage, MongoDB and a Redis cache.
 MongoDB is pulled from the official Ubuntu packages, and Redis is built from the latest sources per Redis recommendations.

-To build the NitrogenJS_Service image
+To build the NitrogenJS_Service image, first [install Docker](https://docs.docker.com/) then:

     git clone https://github.com/stefangordon/nitrogenjs_docker.git
     cd nitrogenjs_docker/nitrogenjs_service